danilovdev/FirebaseChatApp/README.md

 4. Loading images from Firebase with URLSession.shared.dataTask(...)
 5. Using DispatchQueue.main.async for asynchronous displaying loaded images
 6. Cache images with NSCache

+Part 7 completed.
+January 14, 2018 What is done:
+1. Compress images with UIImageJPEGRepresentation
+2. Using titleView in navigationItem of UINavigationController